Cinnamon quail-thrush

-The cinnamon quail-thrush (Cinclosoma cinnamomeum) is cryptic arid-zone species that is endemic to Australia.
-This small to medium-sized species of bird is found in the arid and semi-arid regions of central Australia.
+The cinnamon quail-thrush (Cinclosoma cinnamomeum) is a small to medium-sized species of bird that is endemic to Australia.
+This bird is found in the arid and semi-arid regions of central Australia.

 Taxonomy

 This species is a member of the family Cinclosomatidae, which is a group of passerine birds native to Australia and nearby areas.
 The quail-thrushes (Cinclosoma), which the cinnamon quail-thrush is a member of, belong to this family.